When: Terms 1-2 2020

 Where: The Bridge Preston

-TTT is an innovative pilot program designed for learners with additional needs who don’t want to enrol in tertiary studies straight after high school.
-This practical five-month course helps students make a successful transition to sustainable employment or further studies at TAFE.
-Program graduates can enter employment as confident, skilled, supported and empowered employees.
+TTT is an award-winning work-readiness program for learners with additional needs.
+This practical course supports students to make a successful transition to sustainable employment or further studies.
+Program graduates can enter employment as confident, skilled and empowered employees.

 TTT builds work-readiness skills through classroom activities, group work and hands-on learning.

-In the classroom, students work together and individually with the facilitator and transitional worker to recognise their own potential employment barriers and develop strategies to manage them.
+In the classroom, students work together and individually with the trainer and support worker to recognise their own potential employment barriers and develop strategies to manage them.
 The TTT team meets with each student at key stages in each transition, reviewing and working with the student and their trainer/employer to assist in practical ways to overcome these barriers.

-Practical workplace training is provided at the Bridge’s social enterprise café, Moon Rabbit and our weekly Laneway Lunches program.
-Students will also engage with local industry through weekly site visits, guest speakers and will be supported to take volunteering opportunities to build their skill base and experience.
-Students will be assisted through a final stage of transition to employment or TAFE programs, with support ongoing 3 months after program concludes.
+Practical workplace training is provided at the Bridge’s social enterprise café, Moon Rabbit, and our weekly Laneway Lunch program.
+Students will be assisted through a final stage of transition to employment or further education, with job-hunting support provided.